-For Students Whose Major is Theatre Arts: For students whose major is Theatre Arts and who include at least six semester hours of acting in that minor in Musical Theatre can be completed with the requirements listed below.
-In addition to complete courses listed, the student shall participate in a vocal ensemble during at least four semesters. eting the

-Select from DANCE 1134, 1501, 2501 Hours
+Select from DANCE 1134, 1501, 2501

 DANCE 3537 Dance for the Musical Stage

-MUSIC 1511, 1215 Fundamentals of Music Theory I, II.
+MUSIC 1511, 1215 Fundamentals of Music Theory I, II

 TA 1134 Beginning Acting

 TA 2101 Applied Theatre

-TA 3180 History of the Musical Stage
+TA 3180 History of the Musical Stage ••••••

-TA 3539 Musical Theatre Performance 3
+TA 3539 Musical Theatre Performance Total: 20

-Fotal: 20

-ADT 1111 C. L. C. C. XI.
-LA Hour.
+STUDIO ART Minor 10ta1.
+2

+Hour

 ART 1111Introduction to Visual Arts

 ART 1551 Drawing

 ART 1552 Painting

 Electives in Art or Theatre Arts selected from the following:

-ART 1553 Graphic Design 3 ART 2601 Selected Topics 1-3
+ART 1553 Graphic Design3 ART 2601 Selected Topics1-3

 ART 2001 Selected Topics

 ART 4401 Internship

 TA 1522 Visual Styles of Dramatic Production

-TA 1561 Fundamentals of Theatre Design3
+TA 1561 Fundamentals of Theatre Design

-TA 2161 Drawing for Theatre2
+TA 2161 Drawing for Theatre

 TA 3561 Scene Design

-TA 3562 Costume Design
+TA 3562 Costume Design3

-Total: 18
+č Total: 1

-Hour.
+THEATRE ARTS Minor

+THEATRE ARTS MINOR Hour

-DANCE 1100 Introduction to Dance
+DANCE 1100 Introduction to Dance for non-Majors

 TA 1134 Beginning Acting for Majors

 TA 1421 Styles in Dramatic Literature

 TA 1454 Stagecraft

-Electives from Theatre Arts (except TA 1111), 6 hours of which must be at the 2000 level or above Total: 20
+Electives from Theatre Arts (except TA 1111), 6 hours of which must be at the 2000 level or above

+Total: 2

+THE APPEARENCE

 THEATRE ARTS Courses

-1111 INTRODUCTION TO THEATRE ARTS A survey of selected principles and techniques of the theatre arts.
-3 hour.
+1111 INTRODUCTION TO THEATRE ARTS 3 hour

+A survey of selected principles and techniques of the theatre arts.
+2

+2 1

-1134 BEGINNING ACTING FOR MAJORS Study and practice in the skills involved in stage acting.
-3 hour.
+1134 BEGINNING ACTING FOR MAJORS Study and practice in the civile involved in stage esting 3 hour

+Study and practice in the skills involved in stage acting.

-1135 BEGINNING ACTING FOR NON-MAJORS Study and practice in the skills involved in stage and screen acting.
-3 hour.
+1135 BEGINNING ACTING FOR NON-MAJORS 3 hour

+Study and practice in the skills involved in stage and screen acting.

+1154 CTA CIE MALVEUD 1 1

 1152 STAGE MAKEUP Materials and techniques of makeup for the stage.
 1 hou

+Materials and techniques of makeup for the stage.

-1421 STYLES IN DRAMATIC LITERATURE (W) Same as ENG 1421.
-The characteristics and development of major styles and forms in dramatic litera 3 hour.
+1421 STYLES IN DRAMATIC LITERATURE 3 hour

+Same as ENG 1421.
+The characteristics and development of major styles and forms in dramatic liter ature.

+1454 STAGECRAFT 3 hour

-1454 STAGECRAFT Introduction to scenic technology and design principles with emphasis on the practical application of scenographic techniques.
-3 hour.
+Introduction to scenic technology and design principles with emphasis on the practical application of

+scenographic techniques.

-1522 VISUAL STYLES FOR DRAMATIC PRODUCTION An historical survey of theatrical design, architecture costume, and ornament.
-Prerequisite: TA 1421 3 hour
+1522 VISUAL STYLES FOR DRAMATIC PRODUCTION 3 hour

+An historical survey of theatrical design, architecture, costume, and ornament.
+Prerequisite: TA 142 3 nour 1

+••

-1534 STAGE SPEECH AND MOVEMENTA practical study for the actor in the development of onstage vocal and physical characterization.
-Prerequisite:
+1534 STAGE SPEECH AND MOVEMENT 5 hour

+A practical study for the actor in the development of onstage vocal and physical characterization.
+Pro erequisite

+TA 1134.

+1537 AUDITION TECHNIQUES 3 hour

+Performance theory and techniques of auditioning for stage, film, television, and musical theatre.
+Pro ereauisite